pratikpatel8982/yt-dlp-mp4decrypt/README.md

 This is a plugin for yt-dlp that enables decryption of encrypted MP4 files using the `mp4decrypt` command-line tool.

+## Prerequisites

+Before using this plugin, ensure that you have the `mp4decrypt` executable added to your system's PATH.
+You can download the `mp4decrypt` tool from the [Bento4](https://www.bento4.com/) website and follow their installation instructions.

 ## Installation

 You can install this plugin directly from the GitHub repository using the following command: